US Visitor Visa Guide

 - You have been arrested for certain crimes or have a criminal record.
 Note that this applies even if the arrest did not result in criminal conviction.

 - You have been denied entry to or deported from the US.

 - You have previously overstayed on the VWP.

 - You have a serious communicable illness.

-Applications are made using the online pre-registration form on the ESTA website.
 You are advised to apply at least 72 hours before departure to ensure your ESTA is in place for when you arrive at the port of entry at the US.

 If you don’t qualify for VWP (eg your proposed business activity falls outside those permitted within the B-1 category) or your ESTA application is refused, you will need to consider your US visitor visa options across the nonimmigrant visa categories.

 Applying for a US visa from the Embassy will in all likelihood result in a delay with your travel plans, particularly if you have left your ESTA application close to your intended travel date.

 For general visiting purposes, individuals would generally look to apply for the B visa classification.

 B visas allow holders to stay in the US for up to six months, and can be extended for a further six months on application.
 The application process isn’t always straightforward.
 It will require a petition to be filed and supporting documentation to be submitted and you will need to attend a visa interview at the Embassy or Consulate where you filed your application.